-4.1 Number of Shares Available for Awards.
+4.1 Number of Shares Available for Awards and Maximum Amount of Non-Share Awards.

-- (a) Subject to adjustment as provided in Section 4.4, the maximum number of Shares available for issuance to Participants under this Plan on or after the Effective Date shall be One Million Nine Hundred Thousand (1,900,000) (the "Share Authorization"). - (b) The maximum number of Shares of the Share Authorization that may be issued pursuant to ISOs under this Plan shall be One Million Nine Hundred Thousand (1,900,000) Shares. - (c) The maximum number of Shares of the Share Authorization that may be issued to Nonemployee Directors shall be one hundred fifty thousand (150,000) Shares, and no Nonemployee Director may receive Awards subject to more than five thousand (5,000) Shares in any Plan Year. - 4.2 Share Usage.
+Subject to adjustment as provided in Section 4.4:

+- (a) The maximum number of Shares available for issuance to Participants under this Plan, inclusive of Shares issued and Shares underlying then outstanding Awards granted on or after the Effective Date, is one million one hundred thousand (1,100,000) Shares (the "Share Authorization"). - (b) The maximum aggregate number of Shares of the Share Authorization that may be issued pursuant to ISOs or SARs under this Plan shall be one million one hundred thousand (1,100,000). - (c) The maximum number of Shares of the Share Authorization that may be issued as Full Value Awards under this Plan shall be one million one hundred thousand (1,100,000). - (d) The maximum number of Shares of the Share Authorization that may be issued to Nonemployee Directors pursuant to Nonemployee Director Awards shall be two hundred fifty thousand (250,000) Shares, and no Nonemployee Director may receive Nonemployee Director Awards subject to more than ten thousand (10,000) Shares in any Plan Year. - 4.2 Share Usage.
 Shares covered by an Award shall only be counted as used to the extent they are actually issued.
-Any Shares related to Awards which terminate by expiration, forfeiture, cancellation, or otherwise without the issuance of such Shares, are settled in cash in lieu of Shares, or are exchanged with the Committee's permission, prior to the issuance of Shares, for Awards not involving Shares, shall be available again for grant under this Plan.
-Moreover, if the Option Price of any Option granted under this Plan or the tax withholding requirements with respect to any Award granted under this Plan are satisfied by tendering Shares to the Company (by either actual delivery or by attestation), or if an SAR is exercised, only the number of Shares issued, net of the Shares tendered, if any, will be deemed delivered for purposes of determining the maximum number of Shares available for delivery under this Plan.
+With respect to Options and SARs, the number of Shares available for Awards under the Plan pursuant to Section 4.1, shall be reduced by one Share for each Share covered by such Award or to which such Award relates.
+Awards that do not entitle the holder thereof to receive or purchase Shares shall not be counted against the aggregate number of Shares available for Awards under the Plan.
+In addition, any Shares related to Awards which terminate by expiration, forfeiture, cancellation, or otherwise without the issuance of such Shares, are settled in cash in lieu of Shares, or are exchanged with the Committee's permission, prior to the issuance of Shares, for Awards not involving Shares, shall be available again for grant under this Plan.
+In no event, however, will the following Shares again become available for Awards or increase the number of Shares available for grant under the Plan: (i) Shares tendered by the Participant in payment of the exercise price of an Option; (ii) Shares withheld from exercised Awards for tax withholding purposes; (iii) Shares subject to a SAR that are not issued in connection with the settlement of that SAR; and (iv) Shares repurchased by the Company with proceeds received from the exercise of an Option.
 The Shares available for issuance under this Plan may be authorized and unissued Shares or treasury Shares.